 What’s the Difference Between “Good” and “Bad” Material for Manufacturing?

-The company was able to discern that there was a film that failed performance tests and a film that held a strong seal.
+The company discerned that there was a film that failed performance tests and a film that held a strong seal.
 The trouble remained because the quality tests they were running were unable to tell the difference between the two.
-They seemed equivalent in every way, according to their findings.
+According to their findings, they seemed equivalent in every way.
 Yet, the seals kept failing.

 Dyne inks are the most frequently encountered method of surface energy evaluation used on production lines or in manufacturing in general.
 The surface energy of a substance generally refers to how attractive it is to other substances: a high-energy surface is generally attractive to other substances; a low-energy surface is not.